MananManan/ACTInventoryTerminalClient/README.md

 ## Requirements

-Have Python 3.7 and pip installed
+Have Python 3.5 and pip3 installed

 Have pipenv installed